 Users can edit their Substack homepage by adding a logo and changing the background color.

 Beehiiv’s design functionality is also pretty limited compared to other email marketing platforms with libraries of pre-made templates.
-And while there are more options than on Substack, it still means most newsletters look the same.
-You can set your email designs in the Design Lab.
-Here, you can choose your primary fonts, header styles, and email background colors, which provides an element of customization.
+However, they offer more options than Substack, including a few newsletter and website templates.
+Beehiiiv’s Newsletter Editor lets you choose your primary fonts, header styles, and email background colors, which provides an element of customization.

 Beehiiv's email editor

-Beehiiv’s editor comes with a few interesting extras that can be useful, such as a table feature that lets users build and create tables within the editor with just a few clicks.
-But overall it’s quite simple.
-Neither platform lets you create fancy, elaborated designed emails.
+The editor also comes with a few interesting extras that can be useful, such as a table feature that lets users build and create tables within the editor with just a few clicks.
+Blocks with your customized framework, including images, buttons, tables, and social media embeds are also available.

-This could either be a drawback or a blessing— but the simplicity means you can focus on writing without getting bogged down in complex code or hundreds of design widgets.
+Truth be told, neither platform lets you create fancy, well-designed emails.
+This could either be a drawback or a blessing.
+The simplicity means you can focus on writing without getting bogged down in complex code or hundreds of design widgets.

-Winner: For the purpose of this battle, Beehiiv wins but only just.
-It has a few more customization options than Substack and you do get a free website when you create an account.
+Winner: Beehiiv wins this round.
+It has more customization options and AI support than Substack.
+Plus, you get a free website when you create an account.

 Substack: 2